ideasonpurpose/wp-data-model/README.md

 Calling `new CPT` or `new Taxonomy` makes sense because those commands _create_ something new.
 For renaming, the command acts on something which already exists, so the invocation syntax would be inconsistent with the performed action.

-The syntax for renaming can often be achieved in a single line whereas creating new CPTs or Taxonomies usually requires defining additional actions and filters.
+The syntax for renaming can often be achieved in a single line whereas creating new CPTs or Taxonomies requires defining additional actions and filters.

-### Composer Updates

-The Docker Compose Composer service will mount and use local auth credentials if they exist in **~/.composer/auth.json**.
-If those credentials don't exist and Composer hits an API rate limit, pasting a token will create a new auth.json file in the mount which with persist on the host system.

 ### Nav-Menu Visibility